 Camino 101- An Introduction

 The Camino de Santiago (or “Way of St. James” in English) is a long distance trek which originates in multiple points throughout Europe and culminates in the city of Santiago de Compostela in Northwest Spain.
 The Camino emerged in the middle ages and has existed for more than one thousand years though it fell into dormancy after the 13th century.
-Recently, the Camino has experienced a renaissance - more than 200,000 people hiked embarked on the route in 2012 and the year witnessed its highest ever volume of Americans.
+Recently, the Camino has experienced a renaissance - more than 300,000 people annually now make the journey.

 Though once a strictly religious pilgrimage (the cathedral in Santiago is believed to be the final resting place of St. James the Apostle), the Camino today is a UNESCO world heritage site and has become popular with people of all beliefs- religious and non-religious.
 Many are drawn to the Camino by its rich cultural history, its ancient architecture, its beautiful scenery, the opportunity for long distance trekking, and the opportunity to commemorate, celebrate, or contemplate life.